xMarcoA/absenteeism_employees/README.md

-Task: Analyse under which condition an employee absenteeism more than 3 hours
+Task: Analyse under which condition an employee absent for more then 3 hours

 data _preprocessing:
 	- data wrangling